mlwinters/Hamster-Environment-Control/Camera/README.md

 ```
 python /home/pi/Hamster-Environment-Control/Camera/cc-record.py
 ```
-cc-record.py will ask you to specify a the length for the video, type in a value in whole minutes. cc-record.py will also ask you if you want the text annotation to be overlayed on the video.
+cc-record.py will ask you to specify a the length for the video, type in a value in whole minutes.<br/>
+cc-record.py will also ask you if you want the text annotation to be overlayed on the video. <br/>
 Once the recording has started, your video file will be saved to:
 ```
 /home/pi/Hamster-Environment-Control/Videos/